 Window Rock - St. Michaels is a very small town located in the state of Arizona.
 With a population of 4,045 people and just one neighborhood, Window Rock - St. Michaels is the 85th largest community in Arizona.

-The population of Window Rock - St. Michaels overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Window Rock - St. Michaels, 23.93% have at least a bachelor's degree.
+The citizens of Window Rock - St. Michaels are slightly better educated than the national average of 21.84% for all cities and towns, with 23.93% of adults in Window Rock - St. Michaels having a bachelor's degree or advanced degree.

 The per capita income in Window Rock - St. Michaels in 2022 was $26,531, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
 This equates to an annual income of $106,124 for a family of four.
 However, Window Rock - St. Michaels contains both very wealthy and poor people as well.